Eric Bischoff: Immortal (2010–2012)

-However, on the May 12 episode of the newly renamed Impact Wrestling, Immortal lost control of the program to Mick Foley, who revealed himself as the Network consultant, who had been causing problems for Immortal ever since Bischoff and Hogan took over the company, however, this angle was aborted just three weeks later, when Foley left the promotion.
+However, on the May 12 episode of the newly renamed Impact Wrestling, Immortal lost control of the program to Foley, who revealed himself as the Network consultant, and had been causing problems for Immortal ever since Bischoff and Hogan took over the company.
+However, this angle was aborted just three weeks later, when Foley left the promotion.
 Also in May, Bischoff declared war on the X Division, after the legitimate firing of Jay Lethal, and on the May 19 episode of Impact Wrestling, wrestled his second TNA match, when he teamed with Matt Hardy in a tag team match, where they defeated Generation Me (Jeremy and Max Buck).
 The storyline concluded on August 11, when the Network gave the division back to the original X Division wrestlers, after the success of Destination X, which saw Immortal's Abyss lose the X Division Championship to Brian Kendrick.
 On October 6, it was reported that Bischoff had signed a contract extension with TNA.
-On October 16 at Bound for Glory, after losing control of TNA back to Dixie Carter, Hogan turned on the rest of Immortal by saving Sting from a beatdown at the hands of its members.
+On October 16 at Bound for Glory, after losing control of TNA back to Carter, Hogan turned on the rest of Immortal by saving Sting from a beatdown at the hands of its members.
 Sting had won the match when referee Jackson James, who had earlier in the event been revealed as Bischoff's real-life son Garett Bischoff, reluctantly called the ring bell for a submission, which led to Eric hitting his son with a steel chair following the match, starting a rivalry between the two.
-On April 15, 2012 at Lockdown, Eric and Garett captained opposing teams in the annual Lethal Lockdown match.
+On April 15, 2012, at Lockdown, Eric and Garett captained opposing teams in the annual Lethal Lockdown match.
 Garett won the match for his team by pinning Eric, forcing his father out of TNA in the process.

 Backstage roles, lawsuit and departure (2012–2014)

 After Lockdown, Bischoff did not appear on Impact Wrestling and focused on his backstage roles.
 In October 2013, Bischoff was sent home by TNA to sit out the remainder of his contract, which expired in early 2014.
 In May 2015, Bischoff, his son Garett, and his business partner Jason Hervey sued TNA for unpaid salary.
-During an interview in August 2016, when Bischoff was asked what went wrong with the company he said: "I try to put them both out of my mind so I couldn’t tell you.
+During an interview in August 2016, when Bischoff was asked what went wrong with TNA he said: "I try to put them both out of my mind so I couldn't tell you.
 No comment.
-I’m in the middle of a lawsuit with them so I can’t really comment."
+I'm in the middle of a lawsuit with them so I can't really comment."
 When asked about positive memories during his time with TNA he stated that he did not have any.
 In 2019, Bischoff said of his TNA run, "For the most part, it is very regrettable" and "looking back, I wished I wouldn't have done it, with one or two exceptions."